-I did a therapeutic transport this week, which when all goes well, looks like simply conveying a child (in airport parlance - “accompanying a minor”) from home to program.
-It's convivial, an informal responsibility.
-But because students are usually not aligned with the outcome, the therapeutic nature of these transports includes our profound accountability for providing success, despite resistance.
+I did a therapeutic transport this week, which when all goes well, looks like simply conveying a child (in airport parlance - “accompanying a minor”) from home to program; it's convivial, an informal responsibility.
+But because students are usually not aligned with the outcome, at all, the therapeutic nature of these transports includes our profound accountability for providing success, despite resistance.
 These transfers require empathy, respect, caution and flexibility if things go south.
 I’ve done many, and like any good Scout, transporters hope for the best but plan for the worst.
-The “worse” situation included preparing to involve the police at the local airport when the young woman screamed she’d been abducted, and having mom secreted nearby to convince the police that her daughter wasn’t being kidnapped.
+The “worse” situation included preparing to involve the police at the local airport should the young woman scream she’d been abducted, and having mom secreted nearby to convince the police that her daughter wasn’t being kidnapped.

 Parents typically fear and expect the worst.
-And it makes a cruel logic in their world, as parents have been dealing with a system that has remained precariously balanced, teetering only by their sacrifice and frequent disappointments.
+And it makes a cruel logic in their world, as parents have spent months or years been dealing with a system that has remained precariously balanced, teetering only by their sacrifice and frequent disappointments.
 It is perfectly sensible for parents to warn brief visitors to their world of the gloom and turmoil that awaits.
-And it was over-estimated.
+And this time, it was over-estimated.

 As we all predicted, this girl awoke angry and verbally harangued her mom for the stupid choices Mom had made.
 We took her phone immediately; we didn’t want her inviting fellow insurgents into the house.
 She barked out her sense of betrayal and insult, and projected walls of shock at her inability to manage this arbitrary, unfair and insensitive time constraint.
 She angrily protested our intransigence against her tele-managing her world of relationships and debts and expectations.